Overview of the PFP Charge

 Process for Changing the Manner or Method of PFP Recovery

-Part of Conventional Rate Case
+Part of Conventional Rate Case (CRC)

-Outside of Conventional Rate Case
+Outside of CRC

 Required Docket Exhibit - Resolution